aemeltsev/STM32F0-FreeRTOS-CMSIS/README.md

   - The `./portable` directory contains the files that are specific to a particular microcontroller and/or compiler.
 See the readme file in the `./portable` directory for more information.
   - The `./include` directory contains the real time kernel header files.
   - The `./template_configuration` directory contains a sample `FreeRTOSConfig.h` to help jumpstart a new project.
 See the [FreeRTOSConfig](https://github.com/FreeRTOS/FreeRTOS-Kernel/blob/main/examples/template_configuration/FreeRTOSConfig.h).h file for instructions.
 In this repo current configuration file contain in `.src/conf`.

 More about FreeRTOS see in this repo [FreeRTOS Kernel Book](https://github.com/FreeRTOS/FreeRTOS-Kernel-Book).

 ### OpenOCD
 OpenOCD (Open On-Chip Debugger) is open-source software that interfaces with a hardware debugger's JTAG port.
 OpenOCD provides debugging and in-system programming for embedded target devices.
 Commonly, OpenOCD is paired with GDB (GNU Debugger) to provide a rich environment for debugging embedded applications.
 The debugger is capable of setting breakpoints, examining memory, and stepping through code execution, enabling precise control over what is happening on the device.
+For more info about openocd see [docs](https://openocd.org/pages/documentation.html).

 Install under Ubuntu 22.04 and use it:
 ```